gboehl/dynare/doc/manual/source/the-model-file.rst

     It is however possible to have different number of controlled periods for different variables.
-In that case, the order of declaration of endogenenous controlled variables and of controlled_varexo matters: if the second endogenous variable is controlled for less periods than the first one, the second controlled_varexo isn't set for the last periods.
+In that case, the order of declaration of endogenous controlled variables and of ``controlled_varexo`` matters: if the second endogenous variable is controlled for less periods than the first one, the second ``controlled_varexo`` isn't set for the last periods.

     In case of the presence of ``observation_trends``, the specified controlled path for these variables needs to include the trend